marktennyson/flask-mailing/docs/index.md

-## Writing unittests using Flask-Mail
+## Writing unittests using Flask-Mailing
 Flask mails allows you to write unittest for your application without sending emails to non existent email address by mocking the email to be sent.
 To mock sending out mails, set the suppress configuraton to true.
 Suppress send defaults to False to prevent mocking within applications.